 Running a process industry will inevitably involve environmental impact, as such industry is energy-consuming.

-Furthermore, there is a risk of negative impact on CO2 emissions from the transport of materials - both raw material to the factories and finished products to the customers.
+Furthermore, there is a negative impact on CO2 emissions resulting from the transportation of materials - both raw material to the factories and finished products to the customers.